 We target total compensation between median and top quartile, depending on company and individual performance.
 Four objectives guide the design of Vermilion’s compensation plans:

 We measure both corporate and individual performance in similar ways.
 For our employees, the performance management process includes:

 We strive to foster workforce well-being through competitive health and wellness benefits.
-In Canada, for example, these include a taxable lifestyle account and tax-free health care spending account; health, vision and dental plans; short- and long-term disability benefits; basic and dependent life insurance plans; critical illness and "best doctors" insurance; parental leave, plus company-paid access to an employee family assistance program.
+In Canada, for example, these include a taxable lifestyle account and tax-free health care spending account; health, vision and dental plans; short- and long-term disability benefits; basic and dependent life insurance plans; critical illness and "best doctors" insurance; parental leave, and company-paid access to an employee family assistance program.
 401-2 401-3

 In many of our business units, staff have the option to purchase additional vacation days.
-The Vacation Purchase Policy was introduced in 2016, in response to employee feedback requesting additional flexibility to support work-life balance and family life.
+The Vacation Purchase Policy was introduced in response to employee feedback requesting additional flexibility to support work-life balance and family life.

 To learn more about Vermilion’s compensation and benefits plans, please see our annual Proxy Statement and Information Circular.